How To Identify and Repair a Sinking Foundation (2024 Guide)

 How serious is a sinking foundation?

-A sinking foundation isn’t something you should ignore.
+A sinking foundation isn’t something you should put on the back burner.
 Your home’s alignment could worsen and compromise the safety and stability of your home if you don’t address the issue immediately.

 When should I be worried about foundation settling?